Train track maps on graphs of groups

 The lift $\tilde f\colon \Gamma \to \Gamma$ also satisfies the definition of a train track map.
-This formulation of train track maps as equivariant maps of trees can be adapted in a straightforward way to automorphisms of groups acting on trees.
-However, one is primarily interested in using train track maps to study \emph{outer} automorphisms, for which it would be more convenient to be able to work directly in the quotient graph of groups.
-This is one purpose of this paper.
+This formulation of train track maps as twisted equivariant maps of trees can be adapted in a straightforward way to automorphisms of groups acting on trees.